The Garden Diary |

 Unfortunately I had to go out after taking the left hand image.
 The right hand picture was taken of the larva about 3 hours later - it is about 6mm long.

 A couple of leaves away, another larva has entered the pre-pupal stage today and measures about 6mm long at this time.
 It has been hanging from a leaf nearly all day with no obvious changes seen so far.
+On yet another leaf on the same branch is a pupa.
+I have a tripod set up so that I can place my camera quickly if I spot the adult emerging.

 At night there is a lot of activity, including spiders like this on climbing up the trunk of the Birch (pictured last night).
 My first attempt at identification suggests that it is a Scotophaeus blackwalli.

 Using a torch often reveals Harvestmen amongst the branches, but this picture was taken during the day.
 This individual had tucked itself under the base of a leaf stalk.
 It remained in thei position all day, leaving only after dusk.
+Notice the bud on the Birch.

 The prepupa and pupa mentioned yesterday seem unchanged today, while the adults and larvae continue to roam the branches and leaves.